Bunyan Studies

 Editorial Guidelines

-Please send all article submissions by e-mail attachment to IJBSSecretary@outlook.com.
+Please send all article submissions to Dr. Rachel Adcock at R.C.Adcock@keele.ac.uk.
 Contributions should follow the MHRA Style Guide, third edition (London: Modern Humanities Research Association, 2013; available here).
 Article submissions of up to about 7,000 words, as well as shorter articles, notes and reports are welcomed.

 Reviews and books for review should be addressed to: